kaikue/Oceania/README.md

             - button to blow up structure
             - max health increasers
         - Backgrounds in structures- hidden secrets behind some tiles
+        - Dungeons
             - Sliding puzzle lock
+            - Monster chases you around hallways
+            - 4 branches
+            - Fire/demonic themed
+            - Kelp forest themed- grow stuff
+            - Maze
+            - Creature's nest (crabs?)
+            - Light/color
+            - Should all have a reason to exist in world
+            - Procedurally generate layout?
+    - More stuff in the empty water- enemies, ???
 - Entities
     - Enemies
         - Load from JSON
-        - Spawn where no background
+        - Spawn where no background (or specific based on background)
         - Item drops
         - Attacks
         - More pathfinding options
+        - Fun AI
+            - Sometimes attack each other
+        - Mirror- steals your attack (can be abused with healing)
+        - Mimic
+        - Giant sunfish
     - Bosses
+        - In structures and elsewhere
         - Drop weapons/armor based on abilities
+        - Danmaku
+        - Puzzle
     - Friendlies?
 - Player animation- attack, transitions?
 - Crafting